lincoie/OSPFv3-BGP-IPv6-lab/README.md

 - Two core routers (AS 65001, AS 65002)
 - Two client networks (AS 65100, AS 65200)
 - IPv4 and IPv6 addressing on all links

+## 🛠 Implementation Highlights

+- Configured multi-area OSPF (area 0 as backbone, areas 100/200 for clients)
+- Established eBGP peering between AS 65000, 65001, and 65002
+- Implemented dual-stack IPv4 and IPv6 routing across all links
+- Configured loopbacks and local LAN interfaces on client routers